 - Put them in a tin, and give them as a vegan food gift.

-I’m so excited to share a cinnamon donut recipe with you today from the new cookbook, Vegan Comfort Cooking, by Melanie McDonald.
+This cinnamon donut recipe is from the cookbook, Vegan Comfort Cooking, by Melanie McDonald.

 Now Mel has taken her recipes to print form with her inaugural cookbook.
 Vegan Comfort Cooking has a color photo for every recipe, which I love.

 It contains 75 recipes for everything from breakfasts & appetizers through desserts – like today’s cinnamon donuts.